-- (a) On July 16, 2020, the Board of Directors has resolved to reissue 2,000 shares of treasury stock purchased on March 23, 2020 to employees totaling \$126 at \$63.24 (in dollars) per share.
-As of December 31, 2020, the transfer has been completed. - On January 25, 2019, the Board of Directors has resolved to reissue 3,864 thousand shares of treasury stock purchased in 2018 to employees totaling \$241,471 at \$62.49 (in dollars) per share.
-As of December 31, 2019, the transfer has been completed. - (b) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows: - No such transaction was recorded as at December 31, 2020 and 2019.
+- (a) 2 thousand shares of treasury stock totaling \$126 was reacquired on March 23, 2020 at \$63.24 (in dollars) per share reissued to employees, as resolved by the Board of Directors on July 16, 2020.
+The reisssue was completed on December 31, 2020. - (b) Reason for share reacquisition and movements in the number of the Company's treasury shares are as follows: - No such transaction was recorded as at December, 31 2021 and 2020. - (c) Pursuant to the R.O.C.
+Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus.

-- (c) Pursuant to the R.O.C.
-Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus. - (d) Pursuant to the R.O.C.
+- (d) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (e) Pursuant to the R.O.C.
-Securities and Exchange Act, treasury shares should be reissued to the employees within five years from the reacquisition date and shares not reissued within the three-year period are to be retired.
+Securities and Exchange Act, treasury shares should be reissued to the employees within five years from the reacquisition date and shares not reissued within the five-year period are to be retired.
 Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition.